wkorando/sip-of-java/local-record/script.md

 Hey java developers,

-Needed to transform data within a method, but frustrated at needing to define an entire class to do this?
+Needed to transform data within a method, but frustrated at having to define an entire class to do this?

 We've all been there